Centers for Medicare & Medicaid Services

 Rush University System for Health has been named to the 2020 Center for Companies That Care Honor Roll, a national list recognizing both for-profit and not-for-profit employers for outstanding workplace practices and active community involvement.
 The Rush system was chosen for the Honor Roll in recognition of support it provided to front-line health care workers and to the surrounding community, particularly its commitment to investigating the social determinants of health, including poverty, racial inequity and access to care.
 Learn more.

-A recent survey of peers and patients by Newsweek ranked Rush University Medical Center No. 24 among hospitals in the United States.
-In its second year, Newsweek’s “World’s Best Hospitals” rankings compare more than 280 hospitals around the globe.
-The rankings are based on recommendations from medical professionals, results from patient surveys and key medical performance indicators.
+A recent survey of peers and patients by Newsweek ranked Rush University Medical Center No. 16 among hospitals in the United States.
+Now in its fourth year, Newsweek’s “World’s Best Hospitals” rankings are based on recommendations from medical professionals, results from patient surveys and key medical performance indicators.

 The Leapfrog Group: top teaching hospital